PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Dataset

 \section{Dataset}

-This section outlines the construction and key attributes of our U-MStance dataset, comprising 40,003 annotated texts and images.
-As illustrated in Figure \ref{fig_dataset_overflow}, our data construction pipeline ensures high data quality and relevance, involving data collection and data processing to ensure high data quality.
+This section outlines the construction and key attributes of our U-MStance dataset.
+As illustrated in Figure \ref{fig_dataset_overflow}, our data construction pipeline includes collection, processing and verification to ensure data quality and relevance.
 Subsequently, data analysis is conducted to profile the dataset's composition and validate its quality.